Panama Birding

 Introduction

 The program covers a variety of habitats and the most spectacular birds of Panama.
 We begin with the Panama Canal Rainforests, where a phenomenal congregation of species are.
 You will be introduced to a variety of tropical bird families, such as trogons, toucans and puffbirds.
 We'll explore foothills areas where an interesting mix of colorful tanagers wait for us.
 Visit the Western Highlands of Panama in search of eccentric species, such as Resplendent Quetzals, Blue-throated Toucanet, Long-tailed Silky-flycatcher and more.
 These are full birding days led by a bilingual professional guide with good eyes and fully equipped.
 At slow pace there are opportunities to photograph birds.
-The extension to Darien is perfect for those looking to add Darien Lowlands specialties.
+The extension to Darien is perfect for those looking to add Darien Lowlands specialties and there is the chance to watch the Harpy Eagle.

 Central Panama